Something went wrong

 ReferencesSolicited local and systemic reactions that occurred within 7 days following study vaccination were self-reported in electronic diaries or were reported to an investigator by 676 participants (451 ABRYSVO participants and 225 placebo

 recipients).
-For all participants, unsolicited adverse events were collected for 1 month after study vaccination; SAEs were collected for 6 months throughout study participation.1AE=adverse event; C=Celsius; SAE=serious adverse event.The majority of local reactions after ABRYSVO vaccination were mild or moderate and
+For all participants, unsolicited adverse events were collected for 1 month after study vaccination; SAEs were collected for 6 months throughout study participation.1AE=adverse event; SAE=serious adverse event.The majority of local reactions after ABRYSVO vaccination were mild or moderate and

 Related ContentOrder ABRYSVOLoadingVaccine LocatorLoading